JonasGessner/JGProgressView/README.md

 **BOOL useSharedImages**

--Set this property to YES when using more than 1 progress views with identical animation related-properties (bounds, progressViewStyle, animateToRight) for improved performance (ex. in several UITableViewCells)
+- Set this property to YES when using more than 1 progress views with identical animation related-properties (bounds, progressViewStyle, animateToRight) for improved performance (ex. in several UITableViewCells)
--DO NOT set this property to YES on more than 1 progress views if their animation related-properties (bounds, progressViewStyle, animateToRight) are different for each view.
+- DO NOT set this property to YES on more than 1 progress views if their animation related-properties (bounds, progressViewStyle, animateToRight) are different for each view.

 **Additional functionality**

 `beginUpdates`
 `endUpdates`
 when changing multiple properties that affect the animation related-properties (frame, progressViewStyle, animateToRight) in one code block, use beginUpdates before applying these changes and endUpdates after applying the changes to increase performance